Purple Rose Theatre Company

 The Purple Rose Theatre Company is a 501(c) non-profit regional theater located in Chelsea, Michigan.
 It was founded in 1991 by actor and playwright Jeff Daniels.
 Its name comes from the 1985 film The Purple Rose of Cairo, which starred Daniels and for which he earned his first Golden Globe nomination.

 History

-In the early 1900s, Jeff Daniels’ grandfather owned the building that would one day become the Purple Rose as a car and bus garage.
+In the early 1900s, Jeff Daniels's grandfather owned the building that would one day become the Purple Rose as a car and bus garage.
 Other business in the same building included a gas station, pizza parlor, and vegetable stand.
 In 1989, the building was renovated by Daniels to be donated to the Purple Rose.

 The building is in the historic district of downtown Chelsea.
 The lobby features 1930's décor – including marbled glass chandeliers and an art deco box office.
 In 2018, the lobby (including its bathrooms) was renovated including updated carpeting, new bathrooms, and white walls with purple accents.

 The Purple Rose produces four shows a year.
 In 2017, the Purple Rose produced its 100th production with the revival of Vino Veritas by Michigan playwright David MacGregor.